-Accrual Basis of Accounting A method of accounting that recognizes the financial effect of transactions, events, and interfund activities when they occur, regardless of the timing of related cash flows.
+Appendix D Glossary of Terms Accrual Basis of Accounting A method of accounting that recognizes the financial effect of transactions, events, and interfund activities when they occur, regardless of the timing of related cash flows.
 Ad Valorem Tax A tax levied on the assessed value of real and personal property.
 Also referred to as a property tax.
 Amortization The reduction of debt by regular payments of principal and interest sufficient to retire the debt by maturity.
 Appraised Value The market value of real property, personal property, and utilities as determined by the County Appraiser.
 Appropriation Expenditure authority approved by the governing body with specific limitations as to the amount, purpose, and time.
 Assessed Value The official value placed on real estate, personal property, and utilities as a basis for levying taxes.
 The value is determined by applying a mathematical factor to the appraised value.
 The value is also determined by the property classification; residential real estate is assessed at 11.5 percent.
-Audit A review of the County's accounts by an independent accounting firm to substantiate year-end fund balances, reserves, and cash on hand.
+Audit An official inspection of an individual's or organization's accounts, typically by an independent body.
 Balanced Budget A budget in which total revenues are equal to or greater than total expenditures.
 Bond Process for the long-term borrowing of funds.
 Sedgwick County uses bonds to finance large capital projects.
 Lenders, the purchasers of the bonds, are repaid the principal amount in annual installments and accrued interest semiannually.
 The most common types of bonds are general obligation (GO) and revenue bonds.
 These bonds are most frequently used for construction of large capital projects, such as buildings, streets, and storm water drainage facilities.
 Bond Rating An evaluation of credit worthiness performed by an independent rating service.
 The County's bonds have been rated "AAA" by Fitch Rating Service, "AAA" by Standard & Poor's, and "AAA" by Moody's Investment Service.
 Budget A financial plan of operation which includes an estimate of proposed revenues and expenditures for a fiscal year.
 A formal budget constitutes a legal spending limit for local governments in Kansas and provides a level of control for most government activities.
 Budget Adoption A formal process by which the budget is approved by the governing body.
 Budget Amendment The legal means by which an adopted budget may be increased.
 The budget may only be increased with revenues other than ad valorem taxes.
 The amendment process follows similar steps as the budget adoption.
 Budget Publication A legal step toward formal budget adoption.
 To meet legal requirements, the public must be notified of budget proposals via local print media.
-Budget Transfer The process by which approved budgeted dollars may be reallocated between line item expenditures within the same fund and/or division to cover unforeseen expenses.
-Budget transfers greater than \$50,000 require the County Manager's approval, and those greater than \$250,000 require approval of the governing body.
+Budget Transfer The process by which approved budgeted dollars may be reallocated between line-item expenditures within the same fund and/or department to cover unforeseen expenses.
+Budget transfers greater than \$49,999 require the County Manager's approval, and those greater than \$249,999 require approval of the governing body.